Last Updated on February 28, 2023

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-Filming in the summer of 2022 within the idyllic and beautiful Kent countryside, this 1950s-set television adaption of H.E.
-Bates’ iconic novels will see Bradley Walsh and BAFTA award winner Joanna Scanlan return as the much-loved Pop & Ma Larkin.
+Filmed in the summer of 2022 within the idyllic and beautiful Kent countryside, this 1950s-set television adaption of H.E.
+Bates’ iconic novels sees Bradley Walsh and BAFTA award winner Joanna Scanlan return as the much-loved Pop & Ma Larkin.

-The new series sees the arrival of a new Reverend in the village and, in stark contrast to the old Vicar, he set hearts a flutter, including Primrose Larkin’s (Lydia Page).
+The new seasons includes the arrival of a new Reverend in the village and, in stark contrast to the old Vicar, he set hearts a flutter, including Primrose Larkin’s (Lydia Page).

 Meanwhile, following the excitement of Mariette (Joelle Ray) and Charley’s (Tok Stephen) wedding, the local gossip quickly turns to the other new arrivals in the Village.
 (Season 2 sees a cast change for leading lady Mariette, who was played by Sabrina Bartlett in the first season.)

 A new out-of-town family, the Jerebohms (Morgana Robinson and Julian Rhind Tutt, with Hector Batemen Harden and Lucy Allix as their children) have no sooner made their introductions than they are at war with Ma and Pop, with devastating consequences for the Larkin clan.

 Season 2 of the British series premieres in the US on Acorn TV on March 20, 2023.